User65564758/User65564758/README.md

 - 👋 Hi, I’m @User65564758
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...sosyal medya yöneticisi
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...telefon numaramdan ulaşabilirsiniz 05319454904
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...main yusoffical41

 <!---
 User65564758/User65564758 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the
----echo "# Yusuf" >> README.md
-git init
-git add README.md
-git commit -m "ilk commit"
-git branch -M main
-git remote add origin https://github.com/User65564758/Yusuf.git git push -u origin mainhindpoun are you the end forw are kode card 1 your yusuf çengin year plas fişh pred end yusuf}README.md